06/10/24

 After watching sketches of Frank Gehry, I realised how his workspace was like a playground.
 Full of materials, sketches, papers all around, models to mess with.
 It wasn't meant to make you sit behind a desk but rather made you feel like experimenting and test new ideas quickly.

-IDEO, the design firm, encourages open spaces, movable whiteboards, and materials accessible all the times.
+IDEO, the design firm, encourages open spaces, movable whiteboards, and materials accessible all the time.
 IDEO’s offices had portable whiteboards on wheels, enabling teams to brainstorm anywhere.
 A movable workspace!
 How cool is that?

 Yves Béhar from Fuseproject who designed for Yale, August, Coway, Tile, Jawbone and many more designed his studio to nurture innovation, much like Frank Gehry.
 His workspace is a mix of screens, physical models, and natural light!